-Within the 88 statutes that use the word "magistrate" there are references to six distinct types of magistrates.
-These include: the committing magistrate; the issuing magistrate; the police magistrate; the municipal magistrate; the chief magistrate; and, the neighboring magistrate.
+Within the 88 statutes that use the word "magistrate" there are several statutes that reference six distinct types of magistrates.
+These statutes include references to: the committing magistrate; the issuing magistrate; the police magistrate; the municipal magistrate; the chief magistrate; and, the neighboring magistrate.
 None of these terms is defined.